This stigma falsely tells the world that mental illness is a secret that should be shamefully swept under the rug.

 “If you put shame in a Petri dish, it needs three things to grow exponentially: secrecy, silence and judgment.
 If you put the same amount of shame in a Petri dish and douse it with empathy, it can’t survive.”

 There are many parallels between PCOS and mental illness.
 There’s shame and secrecy around both PCOS and mental illnesses.
 Both cause people to feel the need to defend the legitimacy of their experiences.
 So much effort is spent trying to explain your experience you may even begin the question the validity of your own perception.
-This may also be the case for the many women that experience PCOS and a mental illness.
+This may also be the case for the many people that experience PCOS and a mental illness.

 - Higher likelihood of having anxiety and depression